xandercolin/CS-230-OS/README.md

 # CS-230-

 Briefly summarize The Gaming Room client and their software requirements.
 Who was the client?
-What type of software did they want you to design?
+What type of software did they want you to design?\n
 **The gaming room wanted their game to be distributed online to multiple players.
 They needed their program to support this.**
 What did you do particularly well in developing this documentation?
 **I did particularly well in implementing the design patterns that allowed multiple games to be created with unique IDs**